simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 11: Plutonian pebbles.

+Loved it !
+Take a list of numbers, and iterate with different rules : only 3 rules, but crucially one of them will split the number into two.
+Which means exponential growth.

+Part 1 was quick, part 2 I knew was going to be painful ... the first approach worked, the second approach - split the original list into individual numbers and take it from there - fell over a step later ... and that was the clue, recursion would be my friend.
+And of course, having done this challenge for 6 years now, if you recurse, you're probably going to need to short cut with memoisation.
+Wrote the code, ran it, and it finished instantly.
+Oh bugger, it crashed, I thought.
+Nope, right answer in <smug_mode> 85 seconds </smug_mode>.

 ## Day 10: Hoof it

 OK, now I'm happier again.
 A map and all about gradients : find paths from low to high, that are orthogonal and always